expo/expo/docs/versions/unversioned/guides/using-fcm.md

 title: Using FCM for Push Notifications
 ---

-Firebase Cloud Messaging is a popular option for delivering push notifications reliably.
-If you want your Expo Android app to get push notifications using your own FCM credentials, rather than our default option, you can do this with a couple of extra steps.
+Firebase Cloud Messaging is a popular option for delivering push notifications reliably and is required for all new standalone Android apps made with Expo.
+To set up your Expo Android app to get push notifications using your own FCM credentials, follow this guide closely.

-Note that FCM cannot be used to send messages to the Android Expo Client.
-Also, FCM is not currently available for Expo iOS apps.
+Note that FCM is not currently available for Expo iOS apps.

 ## Client Setup